braze-inc/braze-docs/_docs/_user_guide/getting_started/overview.md

 Need help with your migration?
 Our [certified Braze partners](https://www.braze.com/partners/solutions-partners) can help!
 {% endalert %}

-- **Email volume:** If you want to send emails, you'll need to warm up your IPs.
+- **Email volume:** To send emails, you'll need to warm up your IPs.
 [IP warming]({{site.baseurl}}/user_guide/onboarding_with_braze/email_setup/ip_warming/) is the process of building sender reputation with your newly assigned IP addresses.
-If you send less than 2–3 million emails per day, your IP warming should only take 30 days or less.
-Keep in mind your peak sending—if you normally send 2 million emails a day but plan to send 7 million for a seasonal period, that "peak" sending is what you should warm up to.
+If you send less than 2–3 million emails per day, your IP warming should take 30 days or less.
+Keep in mind your peak sending.
+If you normally send 2 million emails a day but plan to send 7 million for a seasonal period, that "peak" sending is what you should warm up to.
 High-volume senders can use multiple IPs to speed up the warming process.
 - **Organizational complexity:** Our onboarding process can adapt to your business needs.
 Whether you're a single business unit, have a Center of Excellence, multiple independent units, or use agencies to augment your teams, Braze has experience working in all scenarios.
 - **Data infrastructure sophistication:** If you're only implementing the Braze SDK or already have a Customer Data Platform (CDP), it's possible to get everything set up in just 30 days.
 Using a modern CDP can speed up the process.
-But if you have many backend systems, tools, or databases to connect with Braze, it might take longer and need more dedicated resources to get it done.
+But if you have many backend systems, tools, or databases to connect with Braze, it might take longer and need more dedicated resources to finish setup.

 For more, check out: [Getting Started: Integration overview]({{site.baseurl}}/user_guide/getting_started/integration/).